jitsi/handbook/docs/devops-guide/token-authentication.md

 login method for guests:

 ```
-VirtualHost "guest.meet.jitsi"
+VirtualHost "guest.jitsi.example.com"
     authentication = "jitsi-anonymous"
     c2s_require_encryption = false
 ```

-_Note that `guest.meet.jitsi` is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration._
+_Note that `guest.jitsi.example.com` is internal to Jitsi, and you do not need to (and should not) create a DNS record for it, or generate an SSL/TLS certificate, or do any web server configuration.
+While it is internal, you should still replace `jitsi.example.com` with your hostname._

 ## Jitsi Meet configuration